 Religion Versus Spiritual Exploration

-The confusion begins with the word “spiritual.”
-That’s because the term spiritual has a wide range of meanings.
-It often depends upon who is using it.
-But, we aren’t here to argue whose definition is better.
-It’s part of the battle of worldviews that has been going on for eons.
+The confusion begins with the word “spiritual” because it has such a wide range of possible meanings.
+It often depends upon who is using it and the context.
+We aren’t here to argue whose definition is better or right.
+We want to explain how we use this and other related terms.
+This will help you understand the battle of worldviews that have been going on for eons.

 Here we go.